Network Diagnostic Platform

 Playbook engine

 Step-by-step diagnostic playbooks mapped to findings.
-8 playbooks with 69 individual checks covering port issues, VLAN, STP, EtherChannel, PoE and AP verification.
+10 playbooks with 118 individual checks covering port issues, VLAN, STP, EtherChannel, PoE, AP, TACACS and compliance.

 Ops